louthy/language-ext/README.md

 using static LanguageExt.Prelude;
 ```

-The namespace `LanguageExt` contains the types, and `LanguageExt.Prelude` contains the functions.
+The namespace `LanguageExt` contains the core types, and `LanguageExt.Prelude` contains the functions that you bring into scope `using static LanguageExt.Prelude`.

 There is also:
 * [`LanguageExt.List`](https://louthy.github.io/languageext.core/LanguageExt/List_.htm)